zammad/zammad-user-documentation/basics/zammad-glossary.rst

    You can find them all on our `GitHub <https://github.com/zammad/zammad/blob/stable/CHANGELOG.md>`_!

+Channel
+   A channel is a way how customers can get in touch with you.
+Standard channels are email and phone.
+Additional channels can be configured by your admin.

 Customer
    A customer is a person that you communicate with from within Zammad.
    Every customer receives a profile page, which we call the